glangmead/longhead/content/cv/index.md

 #### Founder

 Solo developer of iOS and macOS apps.
 [The Ring App](https://www.luminousdesigns.tech/ring/) is an educational app for listening to Richard Wagner’s Ring of the Nibelung opera cycle with synchronized highlighting of the German and English libretto.
 [Diction](https://www.luminousdesigns.tech/diction/) is a game app for playing interactive fiction hands-free with voice commands and text to speech.
 In progress: DynamicalSystems uses functional programming and the theory of operads to translate board game rules into correct and testable logic.
+Orbital is an ambient music app that uses functional arrows and a hierarchical understanding of music theory (melody notes moving within chords, within scales, within the chromatic universe) to synthesize sounds and generate music with randomness, with full support for spatial audio.

 ### **Apple Inc., Pittsburgh, PA --- 2011--2025**